 The Equality Act also makes it unlawful for a company to discriminate against anyone on the grounds of race, sex, pregnancy and maternity, marriage or civil partnership status, gender reassignment, disability, religion or belief, age or sexual orientation.
-It is also possible for employees to claim for discrimination on a combination of two of these grounds.
-Similarly if your employees discriminate against a colleague or customer your company could be held vicariously liable for their acts, and be responsible for paying compensation or damages to the victim of the discrimination.
+It is also possible for employees to claim for discrimination on a combination of two of these ground

 In addition to a standard Equal Opportunities Policy, this document also contains Grievance and Disciplinary Procedures which set out the steps to be taken by employees who feel that they have been subjected to discrimination; the action their employer must take in response; and the disciplinary consequences for those guilty of discriminatory conduct.

 This policy includes the dedicated grievance procedure and disciplinary procedure in line with the Equality Act 2010 and the ACAS Code of Practice on Disciplinary and Grievance Procedures.
 The grievance procedure established in this Equal Opportunities Policy differs from the standard Grievance Procedure (available from the list of related documents on the right) in that it requires discrimination related grievances to be made to the designated officer (who should be more experienced or better positioned to deal with equal opportunity issues).